GigawattDigital/securesilo/README.md

 ## Can I use it for commercial purposes?

-securesilo can be used for any purpose you like, including commercial use.
+Anyone can use securesilo for any purpose they like, including commercial use.
 Distribution of the securesilo software is subject to the open source terms of the MIT license.

-The LLaMa language model can be licensed for commercial use from Meta, at no cost _as long as you have fewer than 700 million active users per month_.
+The Llama 2 language model can be licensed for commercial use from Meta, at no cost _as long as you have fewer than 700 million active users per month_ 😮 and do not use it to train other LLM's.

 For research use, there is no limit on the number of users.

 ## Can I train it with my own data?